AmrElsayyad/makefile-tutorial/README.md

 # Makefile Tutorial

 This tutorial provides a step-by-step guide that covers the basics of _makefiles_.
-The tutorial was built on https://makefiletutorial.com created by [Chase Lambert](https://github.com/theicfire).
-I added more information from the [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html) to add some clarifications.
+I built the tutorial on top of the [Makefile Tutorial By Example](https://makefiletutorial.com/) created by [Chase Lambert](https://github.com/theicfire), with more information from the [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html) to add some clarifications.
 The examples are available in separate folders.
-Each folder has its own _makefile_ containing code that is discussed in a _README_ file.
-The tutorial examples are progressive so that each step is built on the previous step.
-At the end you'll be seeing how various topics all work together in an example project (see [Makefile Cookbook](https://github.com/AmrElsayyad/makefile-tutorial/tree/main/Makefile%20Cookbook)).
+Each folder has a _makefile_ containing code discussed in a README file.
+The tutorial examples are progressive.
+Each step builds on the previous step.
+In the end, you'll see how various topics work together in an example project (see [Makefile Cookbook](https://github.com/AmrElsayyad/makefile-tutorial/tree/main/Makefile%20Cookbook)).

 ## Prerequisites